Skip to main content

 Glaucoma

-Prostaglandins, including Cervidil (dinoprostone), can cause the pressure in your eyes to rise and the pupils of your eyes to narrow.
-If you have an eye problem called glaucoma, Cervidil (dinoprostone) can worsen this condition.
-Let your providers know if you have glaucoma so that they can decide if they should use alternative medications to prepare your cervix for delivery and induce labor.
+Prostaglandins like Cervidil (dinoprostone) can raise pressure inside your eyes and make your pupils smaller.
+If you have glaucoma, this medication can worsen your eye condition.
+Tell your OB-GYN if you have glaucoma so they can decide whether a different medication would be safer to use to prepare your cervix and start labor.

 Interactions between Cervidil (dinoprostone) and other drugs